-The SMC8150L2 contains a comprehensive array of LEDs for "at-a-glance" monitoring of network and port status.
-It also includes a management agent that allows you to configure or monitor the switch using its embedded management software, or via SNMP applications.
-To manage this switch, you can make a direct connection to the console port (out-of-band), or you can manage the switch through a network connection (in-band) using Telnet, the on-board web agent, or SNMP-based network management software.
+These switches contain a comprehensive array of LEDs for "at-a-glance" monitoring of network and port status.
+They also include a management agent that allows you to configure or monitor the switch using its embedded management software, or via SNMP applications.
+To manage a switch, you can make a direct connection to the RS-232 console port (out-of-band), or you can manage it through a network connection (in-band) using Telnet, the on-board Web agent, or Windows-based network management software.

-For a detailed description of this switch's advanced features, refer to the Management Guide.
+For a detailed description of the switch's advanced features, refer to the Management Guide.